Population protocols with unreliable communication: Basic definitions

 This framework is general enough to define the models studied in the literature, such as population protocols, immediate transmission protocols, immediate observation population protocols, delayed transmission protocols, delayed observation protocols, queued transmission protocols, and broadcast protocols.
-The details can be found in the appendix.